Setting up your Nose Cleaner is super easy!

 • Most people prefer to use warm water.
 Do not overheat the water.
 It should be lukewarm to the touch and not hotter than about 85°– 90° F (29°– 32° C).

-• Rinsing your nasal passages with plain, unsalted water will cause painful stinging, and may cause injury.
+• Rinsing your nasal passages with plain, unsalted water will cause stinging and considerable discomfort.

 • Consult your physician before use if you recently had ear or nose surgery.